tesselode/mika-micro/manual.md

 ##### Controls
 Mika Micro has two oscillators, each with the same controls:
 - **Waveform**: choose what sound the oscillator will produce.
-The available waveforms are sine, triangle, saw, square, and pulse.
+The available waveforms are sine, triangle, saw, square, pulse, and noise.
 - **Coarse**: sets the pitch of the oscillator in semitones.
 - **Fine**: fine tunes the pitch in a range of -1 to +1 semitones.
 - **Split**: splits the oscillator into two slightly detuned oscillators, creating a thicker sound.
 When turned to the left, the oscillators will start out of phase, creating a soft, gentle attack.
 When turned to the right, the oscillators will start in phase, creating a punchy, hard attack.